ggrahl18/Splitter/README.md

 # Splitter
 Splitter project for B9lab.

+Contract Splitter is used to split funds from alice in two equal parts and then distribute them to bob and carol.
+If amount sent to be split is not devisible by 2, then the remainder will be refunded back to alices address.

+A push, pull method has been used for security purposes in regards to calling the split function and then withdrawing the funds to bob and carol.

+Unit tests are included and a work in progress.

+Splitter.sol has been tested in Remix succesfully.

 The OpenZeppelin SafeMath contract is used in this project.

-Contract Splitter is used to split funds from alice and then distribute them equally to bob and carol.
-An amount sent to function splitBalance must be divisible by 2.

-A push, pull method has been used for security purposes in regards to calling the splitBalance function and then withdrawing the funds to bob and carol.

-Unit tests will follow in the next couple of days.
-Splitter.sol has been tested in Remix succesfully.